 This isn't your ordinary conference; it's a gastronomic adventure with a scientific twist.
 Here's why you can't miss it:

-Gourmet Wisdom: Paris, renowned for its culinary excellence, is the perfect backdrop for our event.
+Gourmet Wisdom: Rome, renowned for its culinary excellence, is the perfect backdrop for our event.
 Savor exquisite flavors and discover how they intertwine with cutting-edge nutritional insights.

 Sustainability Revolution: Explore sustainable food production and its crucial role in shaping the future of nutrition.
 Learn how we can nourish the world without harming it.